zhitian-wu/zhitian-wu.github.io/index.md

 ## My background

 I am currently a 1st year Master Animal Sciences student in Wageningen University & Research.
 Before coming to the Netherlands, I studied in Huazhong Agricultural University, and completed a bioinformatics bachelor's degree.
-I like to use Unix tools, exploring bioinformtics algorithms, data visualization, genetics, history, etc. I recently realized how computers have changed our world.
+I like to use Unix tools, explore bioinformtics algorithms, data visualization, genetics, history, etc. My dream is to integrate computer tools in conserving endangered species.

 I am a solitary person because I was influenced by my parents and don't enjoy social activities.
 On the contrary, I enjoyed asking questions about why things are in the way they are.